 Each business telephone system configuration has advantages and drawbacks.
 When choosing the configuration for a business, the easiest way to determine the right option is to examine two main variables: location and communication type.

-Onsite systems (on-premise PBX) offer more direct control over the phone system’s operation.
+Onsite systems (on-premise PBX) generally offer more direct control over the phone system’s operation.
 When a business needs to add, change, or delete a line from the system, it can be handled in-house.
-This may require a higher level of expertise from onsite IT professionals, however.
+With more complicated, proprietary systems this may require a higher level of expertise from onsite IT professionals, however.
 Offsite, or Hosted, options may shift the responsibility for configuration and maintenance to a service provider.
-Direct control of the system may be limited, but a company’s IT staff may be allowed and trained to carry our basic adds, moves and changes.
+Direct control of the system may be limited, but a company’s IT staff may be allowed and trained to carry out basic adds, moves and changes.

 With an IP phone system, all your internal telephony is routed through the LAN (local computer network).
 This way a separate network for telephony is not required.